DavidVujic/python-polylith-docs/docs/setup.md

 Make `PDM` aware of the Polylith structure, by adding the `pdm-polylith-workspace` hook to the newly created `pyproject.toml`.

-The build hook will add an additional `pth` file to the virtual environment, with paths to the Polylith source code folders (bases, components).
+The build hook will add an additional `pth` file to the virtual environment, with paths to the Polylith source code directories (bases, components).

 ``` toml
 [build-system]